Gary VanDeaver: Political Life

 VanDeaver was first elected in 2014, defeating the incumbent George Lavender by 54.34%-45.66% in the 2014 Republican primary election.
 VanDeaver faced no opposition in the 2014 general election.

 VanDeaver easily defeated Lavender in a rematch in the 2016 Republican primary on March 1, 2016.
 VanDeaver received 18,263 votes (61.93 percent) to Lavender's 11,242 (38.07 percent).
 VanDeaver faced no opposition in the 2016 general election.

 VanDeaver ran unopposed in the 2018 Republican primary.
 VanDeaver ran unopposed in the general election held on November 6, 2018.

 VanDeaver ran unopposed in the 2020 Republican primary.
 VanDeaver ran unopposed in the general election held on November 3, 2020.

 VanDeaver ran again in the 2022 Republican primary, once again defeating Lavender (and a third candidate, Ray Null); the margin being 62.88%-28.96% over Lavender with Null taking only 8.16%.
 As with his previous general election races, VanDeaver again faced no opposition.

 VanDeaver ran in the 2024 Republican primary against Chris Spencer and Dale Huls.
 VanDeaver received 45.5% of the primary vote, while Spencer garnered 43.0% and Huls received 11.4%, resulting in a runoff election.
 In the Republican primary runoff, VanDeaver defeated Spencer with 53.5% of the vote, while Spencer received 46.5%.

+On December 1, 2025, VanDeaver announced that he would not seek re-election to a seventh term in the Texas House of Representatives, stating that he would serve out the remainder of his term until January 2027.
+He was one of only two Republicans to oppose school vouchers, the other being former Speaker Dade Phelan.
+VanDeaver was also one of five representatives censured by the Republican Party of Texas for opposing some of its priorities and for supporting Speaker Dustin Burrows.
+In closing his political career, he said, "While much of my work over the past decade has been with a focus on making Texas better, I have always tried to view that work through the lens of ensuring rural Texas, and especially our little corner here in Northeast Texas, is positioned for the brightest future possible."
+He later opted to resign his house seat in September 2026.